alexreisner/geocoder/README.md

 Geocoding Services
 ------------------

-By default Geocoder uses Google's geocoding API to fetch coordinates and street addresses (FreeGeoIP is used for IP address info).
+By default Geocoder uses Google's geocoding API to fetch coordinates and street addresses (FreeGeoIP is the default for IP address info).
 However there are several other APIs supported, as well as a variety of settings.
 Please see the listing and comparison below for details on specific geocoding services (not all settings are supported by all services).
 Some common configuration options are:

     # config/initializers/geocoder.rb
     Geocoder.configure(